donpir/polywc/README.md

 # Polywc

-A set of custom reusable Web-Components build upon Polymer.
+A set of custom reusable Web-Components built using [Polymer 1.0](https://www.polymer-project.org/1.0/).
 Polywc library provides the following web-components:

  - HTML Table that supports the multi-page;